maxaeon/MyDogHealth/README.md

 ![image](https://user-images.githubusercontent.com/87254760/226127173-af2127bf-3554-43fc-892f-058471ac9092.png)

 ## Description
 This project will allow users to keep track of information relevant to their dog's well-being.
-It is currently undergoing development, and login features do not work. <br><br>See more at <a href="dog6501.wordpress.com">The Dog Group's Site</a>.
+Users can create dog profiles and save their basic information, medication information, health conditions information, and food information.
+Users can also save veterinarian information and appointment information.
+It is currently undergoing development; login/logout, update, and delete features do not work. <br><br>See more at <a href="dog6501.wordpress.com">The Dog Group's Site</a>.

 ## How to Use
 This is a php-based system implementation.<br><br>